jhstaudacher/MonteCarloCooperativeGames/MonteCarloCooperativeGames/README.md

       `#' @template return/RETURN_FILE_NAME` as the comment.
     - If you decide to use a standalone comment, describe the shape (scaler, vector, matrix, …), size and meaning of the output.
-    - If the functions returns nothing, use `@returns None`.
+    - If the functions returns nothing, use `@returns None`, but think about if this function is well designed if it returns nothing.
   - `@export`: Add if the functions should be used from outside.
   - `@importFrom` (Required): If you use functionality from another package (even the base package) declare them with `@importFrom`.